Your first deploy

 Microlambda performs its operations in parallel, with a default concurrency level equal to half the threads of your machine.
 You can override this behavior with the '-c' option.

-• --on-prompt: calculate and display only the deployment plan.
+: calculate and display only the deployment plan.
 Useful if you want to resolve the entire plan and then apply it after review in a manual step."